OCA/crm/crm_lead_sale_link/README.rst

 This module extends the functionality of crm to deliver two contexted buttons into the opportunity form view :
-    the first opens all quotes linked to this opportunity the second opens all sales order linked to this opportunity
+    the first opens all quotes linked to this opportunity the second opens all sales orders linked to this opportunity

 Installation
 ============